rescript-lang/bucklescript.github.io/docs/object.md

 #### Invalid field names

-Sometimes, you might be binding to JavaScript object fields that start with capital letters or use reserved words.
+Sometimes, you might encounter JavaScript object fields that start with capital letters or use reserved words.
 The latter is invalid and the former is reserved for module and variant names.
 To circumvent this, we support object label mangling/translation:

 ```ocaml
 stream##_open